stack-of-tasks/pinocchio/README.md

 ## Ongoing developments

 If you want to follow the current developments, you can directly refer to the [devel branch](https://github.com/stack-of-tasks/pinocchio/tree/devel).
+The [master branch](https://github.com/stack-of-tasks/pinocchio/tree/master/) only contains latest release.
+Any new Pull Request should then be submitted on the [devel branch](https://github.com/stack-of-tasks/pinocchio/tree/devel/).

 ## Installation